Cheap football jerseys: how to choose between fan version and player version

 Take your measurements before choosing your usual size

-Fan version: usual size in most cases
+Supporter version: usual size in most cases

 Which version to choose based on your use

-For the stadium, city, and everyday life
+For the stadium, the city, and everyday life

-For a more on-field feel
+For a more on-field feeling

 This version also appeals to those who like more modern and fitted looks.
-For some clubs, the visual difference remains subtle in photos, but becomes clear once the jersey is worn.
+For some clubs, the visual difference remains subtle in photos but becomes clear once the jersey is worn.

-To give a gift without making a mistake
+To give without making a mistake

 Before ordering, always check these points:

-- the type of version indicated;
+- the indicated version type;

 - the season or edition of the jersey;